 When you hear how people change their relationship with food, this is HOW to do it.

-But it’s not a quick fix, that’s why many coaches default to what I call the, “Eat this, not that” approach.
+But it’s not a quick fix, which is why many coaches default to what I call the “eat this, not that” approach.

 Why?
 Because it’s easy.

 It’s easy to tell people to cut calories, eat vegetables, or add protein.
 But anyone can do that!